Audience Analysis - Coping Strategies for Business Writers

 - No special software or hardware is needed.
 You can use any word processor you like on any operating system.
 Knowledge of written English is all you need to finish this course successfully.

-NOTE: This course is NOT for public speakers but for writers.
+NOTE: This course is NOT for public speakers or creative writers but for business and technical writers.

 NEW STUDY MATERIALS ADDED TO THIS COURSE